alexgo-io/alexlab-doc/product-features/farming/how-to.md

 <figure><img src="../../.gitbook/assets/farming/add-lp-staking.png" alt="" width="375"><figcaption><p>Example with an amount of LP tokens to stake for 32 cycles.</p></figcaption></figure>

 {% hint style="info" %}
 Your staked amount will start generating yield from the next upcoming cycle, as the current cycle is a "cooldown" period.
-To maximize the APR you earn, it's best to stake for longer cycle periods to avoid missing out on any reward cycles due to the this cooldown cycle.
+To maximize the APR you earn, it's best to stake for longer cycle periods to avoid missing out on any reward cycles due to this cooldown cycle.
 That's why 32-cycle staking is recommended.
 {% endhint %}

 ### Step 4